webix-hub/docs/data/desktop/extend.md

 ####Shallow Copying

 Shallow copying is implemented via the **clone();** method.
-A clone of an object is an empty object with a prototype reference to the original one.It doesn't go  deep during copying and clones the structure of the source component.
-All the changes you make in the source object are reflected
+A clone of an object is an empty object with a prototype reference to the original one.

-in the target object.
+It doesn't go deep during copying and clones the structure of the source component.
+All the changes you make in the source object are reflected in the target object.

 ~~~js
 var barB = webix.clone(barA);